Fire Restriction In Effect May 15, 2026

 ** All devices must be CSA approved and used as per manufacturer standards.
 An enclosed facility or device is one that is fully contained with a chimney that has a spark arrestor.
 Users are still responsible for care and attendance of all devices and should reduce their use during fire restrictions and bans.

 Supervise and extinguish all fires during windy dry conditions.
-If you are burning or conducting hot work (gas torch, grinding, cutting etc...) you SHALL have water, fire blanket and extinguishing equipment handy and ready.
+If you are conducting any burning or conducting hot work (gas torch, grinding, cutting etc...) you SHALL have water, fire blanket and extinguishing equipment handy and ready to use.

 Westlock County urges everyone to use extreme caution when working or driving in grassy areas, be mindful of hot exhaust and keep vehicles clean and free of debris as smoldering debris can fall off and start fires.